CalHacksJarvis/.github/profile/README.md

 - **Natural Language Understanding**: Answers user queries and provides contextual information.
 - **Voice Output**: Converts text to speech for user-friendly communication.
 - **Real-time Communication**: WebSocket integration for instant interaction with the frontend.
-- **External Service Integration**: Connects with HumeStream for image analysis and Milvus for image similarity search.
+- **External Service Integration**: Connects with Zepp, Zilliz, Hume, Amazon Textract, and other services for advanced image analysis.

 ## Getting Started